 The Wichita Wild of the United Indoor Football League play their home games at the 5,000-seat Hartman Arena in Park City, just north of Wichita.
 Additionally, local colleges compete on the gridiron and Big 12 action is just up the road.
 Fans of the National Football League will enjoy a trip north to Arrowhead Stadium, home of the Kansas City Chiefs.

 The Wichita Thunder hockey team competes in the Central Hockey League.
-Currently home ice is in the 9,600-seat Kansas Coliseum, but the Thunder 2010 season will be played in the new 15,000-seat Intrust Arena.
+Their home ice is in the 15,000-seat Intrust Bank Arena.

 For the racing fans, Wichita features the 81 Speedway where you can catch local or national dirt-track racing.